martinezelx/smart-mow-drive/README.md

 - SpringDoc OpenApi: 2.3.0
 - Maven: 3.9.2

-## Versions
-### v1.0.0
-- Initial application launch.
-### v1.1.0
-- CLI bug fixes: Fixed the problem that did not correctly display the positions of the mowers when completing the execution of the instructions in the CLI.
-- Improved code documentation: Add versions in README and upgrade correctly the pom.
-- Improved code: Some method refactoring names to improve the readability of the code.
-- Add actuator timed: Add actuator timed to measure the time of the execution of the instructions.
-- Add logs: Add more logs to facilitate the debugging of the application.
-- Add docs: Add pdf with the code challenge description.
-### v1.2.0
-- Update Spring Boot to 3.2.1.
-- Update SpringDoc OpenApi to 2.3.0.
-- Improved code: Refactor the tests to improve the readability of the code and add more tests.
-- Improved readme: Fix markdowns.
-### v1.3.0
-- Update README.
-- Improved code: Refactor the CLI to improve the readability of the code.
-### v1.4.0
-- Restructure the architecture to fix the hexagonal architecture.
-- Add GitHub Actions to run the tests and build the application.
-- Refactor some naming to improve the readability of the code.

 ## Prerequisites to test/run the application
 - Java: 21.0.1 - [Download](https://openjdk.org/projects/jdk/21/)
 - Maven: 3.9.2 - [Download](https://maven.apache.org/download.cgi)